Battle of Ramnagar: Results

 Official British casualties, including Brigadier General Cureton, were 26 killed or missing, 59 wounded.
-This may have referred to the 14th Light Dragoons only.
-Sikh casualties were not recorded.

 Sher Singh had skillfully used every advantage of ground and preparation.
 Although the Sikh forces had been driven from their vulnerable positions on the east bank of the Chenab, their main positions were intact, they had undoubtedly repulsed a British attack, and the morale of Sher Singh's army was boosted.

 On the British side, several shortcomings were obvious.
 There had been little reconnaissance or other attempts to gain information on the Sikh dispositions.
 Gough and Havelock had both ordered foolish or reckless charges.
 Cureton had a reputation from the First Sikh War as a steady and capable officer, and ought to have been in command from the start.